echemdb/unitpackage/README.md

 This echemdb module provides a Python library to interact with a database of [frictionless datapackages](https://frictionlessdata.io/) containing electrochemical data following [echemdb's metadata schema](https://github.com/echemdb/metadata-schema).
-Such a database can be generated from the data schown on [echemdb.org](https://www.echemdb.org) or it can be created from local files which have the same file structure.
+Such a database can be generated from the data on [echemdb.org](https://www.echemdb.org) or from local files.

 Detailed installation instructions, description of the modules, advanced usage examples, including local database creation, are provided in our